Independent Mississippi governor race tracker

 Neshoba is useful because it puts many statewide figures in one traditional political-speaking lane.
 Magnolia notes that two statewide elected speakers have already announced bids for other offices in 2027: Gipson for governor and Watson for lieutenant governor.

 For the governor race, the better read is comparative visibility, not overclaiming.
+The second-day coverage makes the race feel more public, but it still does not turn Fitch, Hosemann, Shad White, or Duff into declared candidates.
 The state-of-the-race file still separates declared candidates from potential candidates, watchlist names, and term-limited officeholders.

 Guardrails